ElmerCSC/elmerfem/elmerice/Solvers/Documentation/Adjoint_CostRegSolver.md

 Body Force i
  # value for the nodal *V*
   CostReg Nodal Variable = Real ...
+ # If the definition above implies a change of variable
+ #  the derivative of the function above can be performed using
+ #  the following keyword
+  CostReg Nodal Variable der = Real ...

  # value for the nodal *V^{prior}*
   CostReg Nodal Prior = Real ...
  # value for the nodal std *s*